Phone numbers

 Seeking alcohol and mental health treatment

 • Weekly therapy sessionsif appropriate, it may be recommended that you attend weekly therapy sessions at one of our wellbeing centres.
-During these sessions, you will be able to talk through your co-occurring conditions, addressing the triggers and causes, and working towards developing healthier coping strategies so that you can start feeling better
+During these sessions, you'll be able to talk through your co-occurring conditions, addressing the triggers and causes, and working towards developing healthier coping strategies so that you can start feeling better